 The tempo is bright, but the 8th notes still swing.
 It's not necessary to play this up to speed to get the rhythmic thing that's happening with Chambers's comping.
 The notes in parentheses are played extremely softly— almost soft enough to omit altogether.
 Listen to the recording, and make sure the dynamics of the snare drum and bass drum parts communicate that dotted quarter note pulse.

 And, just for interest, I'll note that the tune begins at 257 bpm, pushes up to about 270 by the end of the trumpet solo, and around 276 by the end of the last solo.
 It begins to back down on the unison horn part at 6:45, and by the head out, the tempo is about where it started.
-If you compare those with your metronome, they're like gradations of the same basic tempo idea— the slowest one is more deliberate, for the horns to execute the complex unison figures, and the faster tempos are more energetic, and building intensity for the solos.
+If you compare those on your metronome, they're like gradations of the same basic tempo idea— the slowest one is more deliberate, for the horns to execute the complex unison figures, and the faster tempos are more energetic, and building intensity for the solos.
 This is expressive use of time, and is not a fault.

 Get the pdf